urbien/tradle/README.md

 What Tradenet will do
 ======================

-Bitcoin opened new ways of exchanging value.
-We believe this breakthrough will transform trade globally.
+Bitcoin effect will go far beyond restructuring of capital markets.
+It will change the way we do business, and will give birth to a global Tradenet.
+Tradenet will use freely exchangeable digital tokens/coins to create new business models.
+Companies will switch to operate on crypto ledger to coordinate activities and data sharing with partners, to provide automatic transparency to investors and to better support customers.
+On-ledger operations will simplify value assessment for funding, while decreasing the need for compliance and regulation.

 If algorithmic trading on capital markets is any indication, most trade activity will become automated.
 This will include trade of physical goods and their digitized representations.
-It will include and transform existing trade activities like agreements, orders of goods and services, logistics and warehousing, production and quality control, time control and project management, invoices and payments, etc. Tradenet will use freely exchangeable digital tokens/coins to create new incentive systems and new forms of corporate structures.
-Companies that will switch to operate on the crypto ledger will provide automatic transparency to investors, partners and customers.
-This will decrease barriers to entry to capital markets, while decreasing the need for compliance and regulation.
+It will include and transform existing trade activities like agreements, orders of goods and services, logistics and warehousing, production and quality control, time control and project management, invoices and payments, etc.

 Motivation
 ==========